DaanishShk/Verve-Social-Media-frontend/README.md

 ### Running the application locally

+The guide uses docker for the local setup.
+The frontend, backend and database can be setup individually as well. \
 Clone this repo and run the following npm commands to get a UI build ready for the docker container.
 ```
 npm install
 npm run build
 ```
 Next, clone the [backend repo](https://github.com/DaanishShk/Verve-Social-Media-backend) and create a frontend_build directory in the root folder.
-Copy the frotend build and the UI Dockerfile to this folder.
+Copy the frotend build and the UI Dockerfile to this folder.\
 Then run the following command to create a jar for the backend container.
 ```
 mvn compile